 As Advance says “The OMEGA XALPS 3 itself maintains your chosen turn radius with a steady turn application – without needing tiresome circling corrections.
 Angle of bank can always be adjusted by brake position and load.”

 It is very pitch stable and I did not need to control surges, except for gently reigning back the tips at times during thermaling.

 Big ears are simple to engage with a strong pull.
-They flap around a bit, and sometimes the brake line can hook over the trailing edge, requiring a solid pump to clear.
+They flap around a bit, and sometimes the brake line can hook over the trailing edge, requiring a solid pump or refolding to clear.

 Advance OMEGA XALPS 3: At speed